Thirukarthika/You_tube_API/README.md

 - Make sure you have a MySQL database set up with the necessary credentials (database name, host, username, and password).

 **Instructions:**

-1. Open the Python script where you want to set up the MySQL tables.
-2. Replace the placeholders `MYSQL_HOST`, `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` with your actual MySQL credentials.
+1. Replace the placeholders `MYSQL_HOST`, `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` with your actual MySQL credentials.
-3. Run the script.
+2. Run the script.
 The `create_mysql_tables()` function will be executed, connecting to your MySQL database and creating the required tables.
-4. Check your MySQL database to verify that the `Channel`, `Video`, and `Comment` tables have been created successfully.
+3. Check your MySQL database to verify that the `Channel`, `Video`, and `Comment` tables have been created successfully.

 Note: If the tables already exist, running the script will drop them and recreate them.

 ### Migrating Data from MongoDB to MySQL

-The script `migrate_data_to_mysql(channel_name)` migrates data from MongoDB to a MySQL database for a specified channel.
+The script `migrate_data_to_mysql(channel_name)` migrates data from MongoDB to a MySQL database for a specified channel.Once you have migrated the data to MySql,you can perform various

-**Prerequisites:**

-- Install the required packages `mysql-connector-python` and `pymongo`.
-- Ensure you have a MongoDB Atlas cluster set up and connected to your MongoDB database.
-- Make sure you have a MySQL database set up with the necessary credentials (database name, host, username, and password).

-**Instructions:**

-1. Open the Python script where you want to migrate the data.
-2. Replace the placeholders `MYSQL_HOST`, `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` with your actual MySQL credentials.
-3. Replace the `CONNECTION_STRING` with your actual MongoDB connection string, including the database name.
-4. Copy the `migrate_data_to_mysql(channel_name)` function to your script.
-5. Replace the `channel_name` argument in the function call with the name of the channel for which you want to migrate the data.
-6. Run the script.
-The function will connect to MongoDB, fetch the data for the specified channel, and insert it into the MySQL tables (`Channel`, `Video`, and `Comment`).
-7. Check your MySQL database to verify that the data has been migrated successfully.
-8. Write the appropriate SQL queries to get the useful insights.
+SQL queries to get more insights about the various channels.

 That's it!
 You now have a basic understanding of how to connect to a MongoDB server and perform a simple operation using Python and PyMongo.
 Feel free to modify and expand the script based on your specific use case.